You Need To Forgive Yourself And Others

 But here’s the kicker: it’s not a one-and-done deal.
 It’s a practice.
 Like working out or eating healthy, you’ve got to do it consistently to see results.

-So, are you ready to let go of that baggage and level up your life?
+Are you ready to let go of that baggage and elevate your life?
 The choice is yours.
 But trust me, once you start down this path, you’ll wonder why you didn’t start sooner.

 Now, go out there and start pardoning like your life depends on it.
 Because, in many ways, it does.